temporalio/documentation/docs-src/java/how-to-send-an-update-from-a-client-in-java.md

 To send a Update to a Workflow Execution from a Client, call the Update method, annotated with `@UpdateMethod` in the Workflow interface, from the Client code.

-In the following Client code example, we start the Workflow `getGreetings` and call the Update method `addGreeting` that is handled in the Workflow.
+In the following Client code example, start the Workflow `getGreetings` and call the Update method `addGreeting` that is handled in the Workflow.

 ```java
 WorkflowOptions workflowOptions =